 PayPal would then be used to retrieve the first one and last four digits of the phone number.
-The last four digits retrieved from PayPal helped conclusively verify that the last two digits retrieved from Facebook were accurate and up-to-date.
+The last four digits retrieved from PayPal would help conclusively verify whether the last two digits retrieved from Facebook were accurate and up-to-date.

-The phone number prefixes (which are the three digits following the area code) were parsed into a list of possible phone numbers belonging to the target, with number prefixes ranging from 200-999.
+The phone number prefixes (which are the three digits following the area code) would be parsed into a list of possible phone numbers belonging to the target, with number prefixes ranging from 200-999.

-The exact phone number was then confirmed by submitting phone numbers from the compiled list to the ‘Forgot password’ page on Facebook, and looking for when the full name of the target was returned, or when distinctive characteristics—such as an unusual e-mail address domain were found to match with the originally provided e-mail address.
+The exact phone number would then be confirmed by submitting phone numbers from the compiled list to the ‘Forgot password’ page on Facebook, and looking for when the full name of the target is returned, or when distinctive characteristics—such as an unusual e-mail address domain are found to match with the originally provided e-mail address.

 The websites mentioned in this report play an pivotal part in allowing for extrapolation of obfuscated phone numbers, however, it should be noted that the sites mentioned are only two from a list of several other popular websites which pave way for the same end result.

 For example, Yahoo! gives away the first and last two digits of the phone number when attempting to reset an account password.